Mekala02/cuny_control_project/README.md

 - The provided code includes a pre-built racing track in the Gazebo simulation environment.
 Your task is to write Pure Pursuit and Stanley controllers to control the vehicle on this track.
 - You are only required to write the Pure Pursuit and Stanley controllers.
 The remaining code is provided by the course staff.
 - Test your code thoroughly and tune the necessary parameters (e.g., lookahead distance, k) to ensure optimal performance.
 - Upon submission, your code will be tested.
-Your controllers should complete the track within 3 minutes without any crashes.
+Your controllers should complete the track under 8 minutes without any crashes.

 ## Dependencies